Simulation-Based Inference Benchmark for Weak Lensing Cosmology: Implicit inference

-In this section, we introduce the NLE method, its augmented version with gradient $\partial$NLE, and we present the benchmark results.
-The Neural Ratio Estimation (NRE), and Neural Posterior Estimation (NPE) as well as sequential methods are described in \autoref{appendix:sbi_methods} and the benchmark results of (S)NLE, (S)NPE and (S)NRE can be found in \autoref{appendix:sbi_results}.
-In this section, we chose to focus our study on the NLE method as our comparison of the three main implicit inference methods (see \autoref{fig:results_bm}) suggests that NLE and NPE are the ones that perform the best.
-We chose not to use the NPE method as the augmented gradient version of NPE \citep{zeghal2022} requires specific neural architectures that proved to be more simulation-costly.
+In this section, we introduce the NLE method and its augmented version with gradient $\partial$NLE, and we present the benchmark results.
+The neural ratio estimation (NRE), neural posterior estimation (NPE), and sequential methods are described in Appendix \ref{appendix:sbi_methods}; and the benchmark results of (S)NLE, (S)NPE, and (S)NRE can be found in Appendix \ref{appendix:sbi_results}.
+In this section, we focus our study on the NLE method as our comparison of the three main implicit inference methods (see Fig. \ref{fig:results_bm}) suggests that NLE and NPE are the ones that perform the best.
+We chose not to use the NPE method, as the augmented gradient version of NPE \citep{zeghal2022} requires specific neural architectures that proved to be more costly simulation-wise.

-\subsection{Learning the Likelihood}
+\subsection{Learning the likelihood}

-Neural Likelihood Estimation (NLE) aims to learn the marginal likelihood $p_{\varphi}(x | \theta)$ from a set of parameters and corresponding simulations $(\theta, x)_{i=1..N}$.
-Thanks to the development of new architectures in the neural density estimator field, this can be achieved by using conditional Normalizing Flows (NFs) \citep{nfs}.
-Conditional NFs are parametric models $p_{\varphi}$ that take as input $(\theta, x)$ and return a probability density $p_{\varphi}(x | \theta)$, which can be evaluated and/or sampled.
-To find the optimal parameters $\hat{\varphi}$ which makes $p_{\varphi}(x | \theta)$ best describe the data, one trains the NF so that the approximate distribution $p_{\varphi}(x | \theta)$ is the closest to the unknown distribution $p(x | \theta)$.
-To quantify this, we use the forward Kullback–Leibler divergence $D_{KL}(. \: || \: .)$.
-The $D_{KL}$ is positive, and equal to zero if and only if the two distributions are the same, motivating the following optimization scheme:
+The aim of the NLE method is to learn the marginal likelihood $p_{\varphi}(x | \theta)$ from a set of parameters and corresponding simulations $(\theta, x)_{i=1..N}$.
+Thanks to the development of new architectures in the neural density estimator field, this can be achieved by using conditional normalizing flows (NFs) \citep{nfs}.
+Conditional NFs are parametric models $p_{\varphi}$ that take $(\theta, x)$ as input and return a probability density $p_{\varphi}(x | \theta)$, which can be evaluated and/or sampled.
+To find the optimal parameters $\hat{\varphi}$ that make $p_{\varphi}(x | \theta)$ best describe the data, one trains the NF so that the approximate distribution $p_{\varphi}(x | \theta)$ is the closest to the unknown distribution $p(x | \theta)$.
+To quantify this, we used the forward Kullback–Leibler divergence $D_{KL}(. \: || \: .)$.
+The $D_{KL}$ is positive and equal to zero if and only if the two distributions are the same, motivating the following optimization scheme: , leading to the loss